chuyunshen/traditou/README.md

 Find it on the <a href="https://chrome.google.com/webstore/detail/traditou/bkjdjjgheofjpchhfpbnfcaklcboaoob" target="_blank">Chrome Web Store</a>.

-It intercepts the original subtitle files sent from the website servers, parses them and displays the original subtitles along with auto-translated English subtitles on the bottom.
+It intercepts the original subtitle files sent from the website servers, parses them and displays the original subtitles along with auto-translated subtitles on the bottom.

-This extension can be used with the a number of streaming websites: [Prime Video](https://primevideo.com), [Tou.tv](https://ici.tou.tv/), [Noovo.ca](https://noovo.ca), [TeleQuebec](https://video.telequebec.tv/), [TV5Unis](https://www.tv5unis.ca) with the goal of French language learning in mind.
+This extension can be used with the a number of streaming websites: [Prime Video](https://primevideo.com), [Tou.tv](https://ici.tou.tv/), [Noovo.ca](https://noovo.ca), [TeleQuebec](https://video.telequebec.tv/), [TV5Unis](https://www.tv5unis.ca) with the goal of language learning in mind.

 Traditou not only matches words closely, it also transforms TV-style rolling captions (which are visually difficult to follow) into more readable streaming service style subtitles.